Drum rudiment: Charge stroke

+Double stop

+A double stop consists of two single strokes played simultaneously, one on each hand.
+It differs from a flam or charge stroke in that there is no space between the notes and both hands fall exactly at the same time.
+This is not considered an American rudiment on any common list, but is a staple of several European systems.
+Alternative names include Flat Flam, Unison, or Both and the technique is used in modern corps style snare drumming as well as drum kit and classical percussion applications.

 Roll

 Drum rolls are various techniques employed to produce a sustained, continuous sound.

 Percussive Arts Society rudiments

 Rudiments according to the Percussive Arts Society.
 There are more than 850 rudiments worldwide, but these 40 are the current American standards, referred to as “international” because they mix rudiments traditionally used in Anglo-American drumming with several drawn from the Swiss Basel drumming tradition.
 They were compiled by a committee led by Jay Wanamaker in 1984 that also happened to include William F. Ludwig Jr., son of the founder of NARD in 1933.
 In contrast, there are 26 rudiments between the NARD 13 Essential and 13 Rudiments to Complete sheets, 46 rudiments on the Scottish Drumming Rudiments sheet, and 42 rudiments on the French/Swiss Rudimental Codex sheet.

 Roll rudiments

 Single stroke rudiments

 The single-stroke roll consists of alternating sticking (i.e., RLRL, etc.) of indeterminate speed and length.

 Multiple bounce roll rudiments

 Double stroke open roll rudiments

 There are 10 official variants of the double-stroke roll.